Second moment of the light-cone Siegel transform and applications: Random forms on the light cone

 Recall that $\tilde\cL_Q=\cL_Q\tau\subseteq \cV_{Q_n}^+$ with $\tau\in \GL_{n+2}(\R)$ as in \rmkref{rmk:formoftau} such that $Q(\bm{v})=Q_n(\bm{v}\tau)$.
 For $\bm{w}\in \tilde\cL_Q$, letting $\bm{v}=\bm{w}\tau^{-1}$ and recalling that $\|\bm{v}\|_Q=\|\bm{v}\tau\|=\|\bm{w}\|$ we have

 where $g=\tau g'\tau^{-1}\in \SO_Q^+(\R)$.
-We can then finish the proof by noting that $Q_n|_{\ker(g'L_0h)}$ is indefinite if and only if $Q|_{\ker(g\tau L_0h)}$ is indefinite and that the $\tau$-conjugation map sends a full measure set in $G$ to a full measure set in $\SO_Q^+(\R)$. \end{proof} The proof of \thmref{thm:valuedisquadform} is similar assuming \thmref{thm:homogen} and we omit it here.
+We can then finish the proof by noting that $Q_n|_{\ker(g'L_0h)}$ is indefinite if and only if $Q|_{\ker(g\tau L_0h)}$ is indefinite and that the $\tau$-conjugation map sends a full measure set in $G$ to a full measure set in $\SO_Q^+(\R)$. \end{proof} \thmref{thm:valuedisquadform} follows similarly from \thmref{thm:homogen} and we omit it here.
 For the remaining we prove \thmref{thm:linearform} and \thmref{thm:homogen} by proving necessary volume estimates.